khaloui-Salaheddine/auto-text-effect/README.md

 ## 🦉 Main information

-Auto typing effect built with Html, CSS and Vanilla JavaScript.
+Auto typing effect built with Html, CSS and  JavaScript.

 The project goal:

-- set up functionality with Vanilla JS
+- set up functionality with  JS
 - add a speed control to go faster or slower